#6 Most Cited1,600+ citations/year

 During an OSHA inspection, electrical conditions are checked during the walkaround.
 Inspectors look for visible hazards first, then request documentation for the grounding program.
 Here is what they specifically evaluate:

-• GFCI protection on every temporary outlet — this is a quick visual check
+• GFCI presence on all temporary power outlets — visual check during walkaround

-• Condition of extension cords and flexible cables on site
+• Condition of extension cords and flexible wiring — fraying, missing prongs, damage

-• Assured grounding program records if GFCI is not being used
+• Written assured grounding program if GFCI alternative is claimed

 Get Your Electrical Safety Documentation in Order